 This page contains answers to commonly-asked questions about Highly Capable Services at Northshore School District.
 We regularly make additions to this page to reflect the needs of our parent community.
 This page was last updated on Tuesday, June 11.

 Note: Algebra Readiness testing is administered by the Curriculum, Instruction, and Assessment (CIA) Department.
-If you have questions regarding Algebra Readiness testing, the CIA Department is best-equipped to answer them.
-You can find their website and contact information on this page: Curriculum, Instruction, and Assessment.
+If you have questions regarding Algebra Readiness testing, visit the CIA Department's Frequently Asked Questions page: Algebra Readiness FAQ.

 - What is differentiated instruction?